-To be considered eligible, projects shall comply with the following design requirements, as may be applicable, as referenced from the Design Guidelines:

-- Façade articulation/composition is to be in accordance with Sections 3.4 (Façade Articulation) and 3.5 (Façade Composition).
+To be considered eligible, projects shall be in compliance with the following design requirements, as may be applicable, as referenced from the respective Design Guidelines: in accordance with Sections 3.3 (Façade Articulation) and 3.4 (Façade Composition).
 As much as possible, concealed elements are to be reintroduced.
-Original materials and architectural elements are to be restored. - Building materials shall be in accordance with Section 3.8 - Materials.
-In no case will synthetic siding, mirrored/tinted glass panels, unadorned concrete block, textured stucco or decorative marble/granite tiles except as an accent.
-In no case shall a project involve the removal of historic building materials unless they are beyond repair. - Cleaning and other treatments are to utilize techniques that will not damage the building materials, in accordance with Section 3.4 - Façade Articulation. - Painting and colour schemes should utilize a heritage palette of paint colours. - Windows and doors shall be in accordance with Section 3.6 Windows and Doors.
+Original materials and architectural elements are to be restored.

+- Building materials shall be in accordance with Section 3.8 - Materials.
+In no case will synthetic siding, mirrored/tinted glass panels, unadorned concrete block, textured stucco or decorative marble/granite tiles except as an accent be used.
+In no case shall a project involvethe removal of historic building materialsunless they are beyond repair.
+Modern economy materials such as vinyl and aluminum are not to be used. - Cleaning and other treatments are to utilize techniques that will not damage the building materials, in accordance with bullet 3 under Section 3.3 - Façade Articulation. - Painting and colour schemes should relate to the recommendations outlined in the Downtown Paris Design Guidelines, pages 14-15, with the goal of providing consistency and appeal. - Windows and doors shall be in accordance with Section 3.6 - Windows and Doors.
 In all cases, where possible, original windows should be repaired and restored.
-Window replacements, where necessary, should follow original window configurations.
-Additionally, Section 3.4 - Façade Articulation contains applicable guidelines for windows.

-Awnings shall be in accordance with Section 3.10 - Awnings.
+Window replacements, where necessary, are to follow original window configurations.
+Additionally, Section 3.3 - Façade Articulation contains applicable guidelines for windows. - Awnings shall be in accordance with Section 3.10 - Awnings.
 Proponents are encouraged to incorporate awnings into their project design where it is considered appropriate.